mbdraks/fortinet-zabbix/README.md

 ## Feedback
-Please send your comments, requests for additional items and bug reports at the [Issues](https://github.com/barbosm/fortinet-zabbix/issues) session
+Please send your comments, requests for additional items and bug reports at [Issues](https://github.com/barbosm/fortinet-zabbix/issues).

 ## Demo
 Each items will almost always generate some automatic graphs, here's some samples: